wallarm/product-documentation/docs/latest/user-guides/events/analyze-attack.md

 When the sampling algorithm is enabled:

-* All users of the [**Administrator** or **Global Administrator** role](../settings/users.md#user-roles) will receive a corresponding email.
-Emails are sent once per 8 hours if the sampling algorithm is enabled / disabled due to the attack percentage change.
+* All users of the [**Administrator** or **Global Administrator** role](../settings/users.md#user-roles) will receive emails about enabling the sampling algorithm.
+Emails are sent no more than once per 8 hours if the sampling algorithm is enabled / disabled due to the attack percentage change.
 * In the **Events** section, the **Hits sampling is enabled** notification is displayed.

 Sampling will be automatically disabled once the percentage of attacks in the traffic decreases.